whokilleddb/BoosterDriver/README.md

 # Booster

-A PoC and code walkthrough to demonstrate how to facilitate communication between userland applications and Windows kernel driver.
+A Proof-of-Code and code walkthrough to demonstrate how to facilitate communication between userland applications and Windows kernel driver.
 This is a follow-up to [my last Windows Kernel development repository](https://github.com/whokilleddb/HelloWorldDriver) where I document my journey into Windows Kernel land - while giving extensive code walkthroughs.

 In this repository, we write a Client and a Driver which work together to boost a thread's Base Priority.